 Born in San Francisco, 1960, I grew up in Martinez, California, and have settled in Oakland.
 I’ve engaged creatively as a writer and photographer since my mid-teens.
-Visually and verbally, I’m ambidextrous, though, oddly, I hardly ever overlap the two.
+As a writer, I’ve become a non-fiction novelist, shaping biographical information into stories.
+As a photographer, I engage in another form of non-fiction narrative, capturing everyday events visually in my comings and goings.

 Writing has had a longer and more formal gestation for me.
 I began thinking of myself as a writer in elementary school; took words very seriously in high school; became a creative writing major for a bachelor’s degree at San Francisco State; worked for a spell as an advertising copywriter; rigorously shaped my narrative technique as a graduate student in American History; emphasized essay writing as a community college history instructor; found a voice as a magazine columnist; edited the work of others; and read, observed, and wrote, finding myself in middle adulthood, finally writing novels.
 As with photography, writing is a means for me to capture moments of humanity on the page.